wmabebe/jts/README.md

 winki
 * Added "ramp" net [done] -> error at junctions
-* Console can receive parameters from clickable GUI [progress]
+* Console can receive parameters from clickable GUI [done]

 ### Calendar week 50

 Enteee

 winki
+* Every element has a position and can be located [done]

 ### Calendar week 51